dh-tech/undate-python/README.md

 **undate** is a python library for working with uncertain or partially known dates.

-> [!WARNING]
+> [!NOTE]
-> This is beta software and is not yet feature complete!
-Use with caution and give us feedback.
+> This is beta software; it is still in development and not fully feature complete.
+If you use it, please let us know and share your feedback.

-> Currently `undate` supports parsing and formatting dates in ISO8601, some
+Currently `undate` supports parsing, formatting, and reasoning with dates in varying precision and calendars; dates with different precision and from different original calendars can be used together.
+Supported formats include ISO8601, portions of EDTF (Extended Date Time Format), and parsing and conversion for dates in Hebrew Anno Mundi and Islamic Hijri calendars, and Gregorian dates with full or abbreviated month names in any order for multiple languages (English, Spanish, French, German, Kinyarwanda, Ganda, Tigrinya).
+Parsers can be used together in an experimental omnibus parser for unambiguous dates.

-> portions of EDTF (Extended Date Time Format), and parsing and conversion for dates in Hebrew Anno Mundi and Islamic Hijri calendars.
+For more about the origin and goals of `undate`, read our 2025 software paper:

-_Undate was initially created as part of a [DH-Tech](https://dh-tech.github.io/) hackathon in November 2022._
+> Rebecca Sutton Koeser, Julia Damerow, Robert Casties, and Cole Crawford. “[Undate: Humanistic Dates for Computation](https://doi.org/10.1017/chr.2025.10006).” _Computational Humanities Research_, August 5, 2025.

 ---